hey-yahei/Quantization.MXNet/README.md

 Here is a tool to help developers simulate quantization with various strategies(signed or unsigned, bits width, one-side distribution or not, etc).
-What's more, quantization aware train is also provided, which will help you recover performance of quantized models, especially for efficient ones like MobileNet.
+What's more, quantization aware train is also provided, which will help you recover performance of quantized models, especially for compact ones like MobileNet.

 ## Simulate quantization
 A tool is provided to simulate quantization for CNN models.